emberjs/rfcs/text/0051-strategies.md

 Yet another application of strategies would be to run different analysis on the Ember applications.
 Take [broccoli-concat-analyser](https://github.com/stefanpenner/broccoli-concat-analyser), for example.
-This could be a strategy and easily encorporated into the build.
+This could be a strategy and easily incorporated into the build.

 #### Engine Strategy